-11.9 We will only consult Parish/Town Councils, along with either Warwickshire County Council Forestry Team or the Council's Tree Officer due to the limited time in which to deal with this notification.
+11.9 We will only consult Parish/Town Councils.
+The Council's Tree Officer due to the limited time in which to dela with this notification.

 Discharge of Conditions

 11.10 We will only consult relevant statutory consultees.
 Only in exceptional circumstances will we consult neighbouring properties.